Homeowners insurance is one of those things you have that you hope you never have to use, but it’s nice to know that if the worst happens, it’s there.

 Mold, depending on the conditions of your policy

-If you experience a hurricane and your home suffers wind and water damage, your homeowner’s insurance will only cover the wind damage unless you have flood insurance.
+If you experience a hurricane and your home suffers wind and water damage, your homeowner’s insurance will only cover the wind damage if you have flood insurance.

 Some policies also restrict the coverage they will provide for dog bites.
 They only offer coverage for “non-dangerous” breeds, even if the liability portions of the policy cover pet-related incidents.
 If you own a dog, it’s important to check that your homeowner’s insurance will cover injuries in case your dog hurts you or someone on your property.